sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 In addition to adding protocol fields to the table, the table definitions built this way also come with associated code that will automatically generate prepared SQL statements that perform the predictable queries against the data.
-There will also be code that automatically populates a new with the user fields, the date fields and the *enabled* field without direct intervention by the logic using the table to do TSV.
+There is also code that automatically populates a new table with the user fields, the date fields, and the *enabled* field without direct intervention by the logic using the table to do TSV.

 ### Namespacing

 One of the reasons for cloning is for making a copy of a DnType so it can be put into a particular namespace, which alters the name of its type.
-Also, any fields referring to a base type also may have that reference adjusted as well.
+Also, any fields referring to a base type may have that reference adjusted as well.
 Essentially, if the name of a DnType does not have a dot ('.') in it, then the current namespace is added a prefix separated by a dot.
-This allows the definition of the raw type to be done without reference to a namespace and the namespacing applied later.
+This allows the definition of the raw type to be done without reference to a namespace and the name spacing applied later.